Today, you’re going to discover the top 10 narcissistic relationship patterns and how to deal with these patterns.

-Other slow and subtle damage caused by the narcissist include disconnection and self-doubt, which may result in deep internal wounds.
-Such damage is not as obvious to others, and makes getting support more challenging.
+Other slow and subtle damages caused by the narcissist include disconnection and self-doubt, which may result in deep internal wounds.
+Such damage is not as obvious to others and makes getting support more challenging.

-Human patterns such as addictions are hard to change, but because of dire consequences addictions has on the addict’s life, at some point, that person will likely attempt to change.
+Human patterns such as addictions are hard to change, but because of the dire consequences addictions have on the addict’s life, at some point, that person will likely attempt to change.

 Narcissism, unlike addictions, works for the narcissist.
 And today, we live in a culture that supports and celebrates narcissism, providing constant validation and portraying grandiosity as a key indicator of success.

-Because his needs are being supported and are constantly met, narcissists don’t think there is anything wrong with being who they are, which makes likelihood of change close to zero.
+Because his needs are being supported and are constantly met, narcissists don’t think there is anything wrong with being who they are, which makes the likelihood of change close to zero. (*)